Last year, my company SuperFit was selected to Y Combinators’ online startup school program.

-Based on Y Combinator’s suggestion, C Corp was a no brained.
-My business SuperFit is already incorporated in NY as an LLC— I thought to myself, “gahh, I should have done a C Corp in the first place!”
+Based on Y Combinator’s suggestion, incorporating a business as a C Corp over an LLC is a no brainer.
+I felt like I made a mistake.
+I already filed my business in NY as an LLC.
+I thought, “gahh, I should have done a C Corp in the first place!”

 I did not plan on doing anything about my decision until I found out Stripe launched a program called Stripe Atlas, which aimed at making the filing for C Corps super easy, and if you were accepted into Y Combinator’s startup school program, you were eligible for the Atlas program at half the price the package would normally cost!

 So I did it— Stripe is an amazing company, I trusted the advice from Y Combinator in partnership with Stripe Atlas without hesitation.